practicalcomputerscience/MicrobenchmarkGPHLlanguages/00 - wiki page for further advances/README.md

 <br/>

-2026-05-07: so far, I haven't touched yet these corners of programming languages:
+2026-05-18: so far, I haven't touched yet these corners of programming languages:

-- https://haxe.org/: strictly-typed programming language, which has its own VMs (HashLink and NekoVM) but can also run in interpreted mode
 - Smalltalk as the U.S.'s start into object-oriented programming
 - Dylan: https://opendylan.org/download/: _Dylan is a direct descendant of Scheme and CLOS (without the Lisp syntax).._ (CLOS = Common Lisp Object System)
 - Hy is a Lisp dialect that's embedded in Python: https://hylang.org/